CambridgeNuclear/SCONE/docs/Geometry.rst

 tracking of the system boundary is performed.
 If a particle is to leak out of the system it is moved to the boundary and the type of boundary condition is checked.
 If it is vacuum BC, then a particle is removed from the calculation.
-If it isn't, any transformation of a particle state can be performed (reflection, albedo reflection or transition in periodic BCs) after which the distance to a collision may be resampled and tracking can proceed as normal.
+If it isn't, any transformation of a particle state can be performed (reflection, albedo reflection or transition in a periodic BCs) after which the distance to a collision is resampled and tracking may proceed as normal.

 Co-ordinate transform treatment is more subtle and it is based on the observation that in the majority of problems, reflective and periodic BCs are introduced to convert a finite region